Independent and co-opted council members

 Michael joined the Civil Service in 1988, working at the Department for Education and Science, where he held posts associated with universities, teachers' pay, schools organisation and early years education.
 He worked in the Department and its successor Departments on various aspects of higher education, being appointed Director in 2004 and retiring as Director of Financial Support for Students in the Department for Business, Innovation and Skills in 2011.

 Michael Hipkins joined the Council of Buckinghamshire New University in 2011 and was Deputy Chair from 2014-16.
 He was a member of Council of the University of Bath 2011-17.
 He is currently a secondary school governor and an advisor at Citizens Advice.

-Jenny was elected Deputy Chair to serve from 1 September 2016.
+Irene was elected Deputy Chair from 1 September 2018.

 Anna holds a degree in Politics, Philosophy and Economics from St. Edmund Hall, University of Oxford and is a fellow of the Institute of Chartered Accountants of England and Wales.

 Anna qualified as an accountant at Grant Thornton, where she specialised in the audit of Not for profit organisations.
 This led to opportunities to work in Bristol, New York and London before moving to the Horserace Betting Levy Board, non-departmental public body.
 She worked there as Head of Financial Planning and Analysis until 2016.

 Anna lives in Buckinghamshire with her family.
 She enjoys gardening, baking for her children and playing the piano.

 Annet has worked as a GP in Buckinghamshire for over 30 years.
 She was previously Chief Clinical Officer for Chiltern Clinical Commissioning Group working with local health and care partners.